solace-fi/solace-docs/docs/dev-docs/contracts/Registry.md

-Tracks the contracts in the Solaverse.
+The `Registry` is an  upgradeable proxy contract that tracks the contracts in the Solaverse.
+It inherits from `UUPSUpgradeable` contract.
+Please refer  [**OpenZeppelin Docs**](https://docs.openzeppelin.com/contracts/4.x/api/proxy#UUPSUpgradeable) to learn more about upgradeable proxies.

 ## Functions